SumiSastri/dev-blogs/docs/data-structures-alogrithms/term-1/wk2-search-sort/wk3-array-search-sort.md

 __ What Does O(log2(N)) Mean?__
 When we say that **Binary Search is O(log2(N))**, we are describing its time complexity—how the number of operations it takes grows as the size of the input (N) increases.

+Binary Trees – Each node has up to two children, sorting is easier but allocation can be complex.

 __ Logarithmic Growth__
 - The base-2 logarithm, **log2(N)**, measures how many times you can divide **N** by 2 before reaching 1.
 - This happens because **Binary Search** repeatedly divides the search space in half.